sejalv/serverless-ml-workshop/README.md

 - Train and serialize a model inside a container
 - Package the service in an image
-- Serving the model with serverless API
+- Serve the model with serverless API
 - Build, Test, and Deploy, with CI/CD workflow

 ## Technologies